Cutosea: History

 Cutosea is a clade discovered through a 2016 phylogenetic study by Thomas Cavalier-Smith and his coauthors, published in the journal Molecular Phylogenetics and Evolution.
-It is described as a class-level rank, monotypic as it contains only one order Squamamoebida.
-Additionally, it is grouped under the monotypic superclass Cutosa.
+It is described as a class-level rank, monotypic as it contains only one order Squamocutida.
+Additionally, it was grouped under the monotypic superclass Cutosa in 2016.
 In traditional rank-based classifications, it is grouped within the paraphyletic Lobosa, a subphylum of Amoebozoa that also contains Tubulinea and Discosea.
 Cutosean amoebae present a structurally unique cellular envelope, their distinguishing feature.
 Their names derive from the Latin cutis, meaning 'skin', and squama, meaning 'scale', referencing this envelope.

 The Cutosea clade is supported by posterior molecular and morphological studies, and has been accepted as of 2019 by the International Society of Protistologists, which revises the modern cladistic classification of eukaryotes.
 The first genera to be grouped within Cutosea were Sapocribrum and Squamamoeba, discovered in 2015 and 2013 respectively, and placed in separate families Sapocribridae and Squamamoebidae.
 A third genus was discovered later in 2018, Armaparvus, which was added to Squamamoebidae.
 The fourth genus, Idionectes was discovered by Sebastian Hess and Alastair G. B. Simpson in 2019.
+In 2022, superclass Cutosa was no longer used.